 “Delia’s Heartthrob”: Edward comes to a realization about his sexuality.

 “The Promise of Memory”: A study of sexual awareness despite the persistence of memories.
 (Although this is really kind of stretching the definition.)

 “Silent Sky”: My upcoming short story has a touch of a sexual arc involving sexual acceptance.
 (Again, stretching the definition a bit.)

 Because I’ve written for Ellora’s Cave, I’ve written Romantica with my Harwell Heirs series.
 The Pleasure Device, Disobedience By Design, and Where Destiny Plays are all erotic romance novels under the Romantica brand.

 Yes!
 I’ve actually written steamy romance!
 It surprised me too, because I never thought I would.
-“Hot As Hades”, “Window Display”, “Protecting Her” are all stories with hot sex and a Happily Ever After.
+“Hot As Hades”, “Window Display”, “Protecting Her” (and probably “The Promise of Memory”) are all stories with hot sex and a Happily Ever After.
 I think the stories would not be as good without the sex or with toned down sex, but I hesitate calling them erotic romance.
 Maybe you can convince me otherwise in the comments?